peterstace/simplefeatures/.ci/geos_images/README.md

 This directory contains a Dockerfile and instructions for how to create GEOS images.
 These images are used for CI.

 The images install GEOS from source.
-This is so that each version of GEOS can be used in CI.
+This is so that historic versions GEOS can be used in CI, testing backwards compatibility with old releases.

 ## Building and uploading